pipetail/blog.pipetail.io/content/authors/marek-bartik/_index.md

 Nowadays I focus on Cloud Architecting, microservices and Continuous Everything to solve business problems, not technical ones.

-I'm passionate about traveling, minimalist, DevOps and Cloud Native.
+I'm passionate about traveling, minimalism, DevOps and Cloud Native.